socrateslee/xvfb-chrome/README.md

 ## Entrypoint script options

-The entrypoint script support several special options:
+The entrypoint script(`/usr/local/bin/chrome.sh`) support several special options:

 - `--xvfb-run`: Start chrome using xvfb-run.
 - `--wayland`: Start chrome using wayland.
 Will add --enable-features=UseOzonePlatform and --ozone-platform=wayland to chrome command line.
 - `--remote-debugging-port=<port>`: The option is passed to chrome command line.
 But the entrypoint script will also fork a socat process to map the port from 127.0.0.1 to 0.0.0.0.
 So you can always connect to the port from host.
+- `--dbus` Start a dbus daemon process.

+Other options are passed to chrome command line.

 ## Note